How we can help you

 I’ve heard many stories from staff, boaters and boating organisations about the hardships some people experience when living onboard.
 Here are some of the sort of situations the team and I have helped sort out.
-For data protection reasons these are anonymised, but tell the tale of the work we’re doing every day.
+For data protection reasons these are anonymised, but they tell the tale of the work we’re doing every day.
 Many people don’t realise that help is out there.
 If any of this chimes with you, you can get in touch with me or one of the team to talk things through.

-“Thank you so much for all the help and assistance you have offered us, we never knew that there was support we could get.”
+“Thank you so much for all the help and assistance you have offered us.
+We never knew that there was support we could get.”

-“You listened, offered advice and gave us time to get help, thank you to everyone that listened.”
+“You listened, offered advice and gave us time to get help.
+Thank you to everyone that listened.”